HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 - The training data to fit the model come from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 This dataset contains about +4 thousand images.
   - Train data - target: infected or not; features: all images.

----

 ## Dashboard Design
 ## Streamlit App User Interface

-The dashboard is consisted of five pages provided below.
+The dashboard of Powdery Mildew Detector is consisted of five pages, which are detailed below.

 ### Project Summary
 This page will provide general information about the project, dataset used for data visualization and prediction, link for the additional information, and business requirements.

 - **General Information**
   - [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew) is a fungal disease that affects a wide range of plants, and can result in a low fruit yield in the case of Cherry Trees.
 This disease is caused by many different species of ascomycete fungi in the order Erysiphales.
 Powdery mildew is one of the easier plant diseases to identify, as its symptoms are quite distinctive.
 Infected plants display white powdery spots on the leaves and stems.
   - Currently, the process is to manually verify if a given cherry tree contains powdery mildew or not.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or contains powdery mildew.
 - **Project Dataset**
-  - The available dataset contains +4 thousand images of cherry leaves taken from the client's crop fields:
+  - The available dataset contains more than 4 thousand images of cherry leaves taken from the client's crop fields:
   - 2104 images of cherry leaves which are healthy
   - 2104 images of cherry leaves containing powdery mildew
   - For additional information about the dataset, please visit [Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
-- **Link to additional information**
-  - Link will be provided for the additional information about the project.
 - **Business requirements**
   The project has two business requirements:<br>
   - The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
   - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+- **Link to additional information**
+  - Link will be provided for the additional information about the project.

 ### Leaf Visualiser
 This page will provide the details for the answer to business requirement 1- "The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew."<br>

 - Checkbox 1 - Difference between average and variability image